 The main issue is the company’s desire to bring in a second-tier wage scale for new employees.

 The union has said the two-tier wage system would lower wages for women and vulnerable groups.

-WATCH BELOW: Coverage of the Saskatoon Co-op strike by member of UFCW local 1400
+WATCH BELOW: Coverage of the Saskatoon Co-op strike by members of UFCW Local 1400

-The company said its latest offer had revisions to the second-tier wage structure, including less positions in the second-tier and higher starting wages.
+The company said its latest offer had revisions to the second-tier wage structure, including fewer positions in the second-tier and higher starting wages.

 Saskatoon Co-op has said the current wage ranges are unsustainable and changes are needed for the company to remain competitive.

 No new bargaining dates have been announced.

 The strike is impacting Co-op grocery stores, gas stations, and other locations in Saskatoon and area.